‘Return To Amish’ Spoilers: Jeremiah Hunts For His Biological Family & Sabrina Juggles A Fourth Pregnancy

-Two original cast members of the TLC series Breaking Amish will continue to share their lives with fans of Return to Amish.
-Jeremiah Raber and Sabrina Burkholder will navigate complicated issues when the show returns to the network on Monday, March 22.
+Two original cast members of the TLC series Breaking Amish will continue to share their lives with fans on the forthcoming sixth season of Return to Amish.
+Jeremiah Raber and Sabrina Burkholder will be forced to navigate complicated issues when the show returns to the network on Monday, March 22.

 The series tells the stories of ex-Amish as they try to establish their lives outside of the insular world in which they grew up.

-Jeremiah and his wife Carmella will be featured on the show.
-They tied the knot on the series in 2016.
+Jeremiah and his wife Carmela will be heavily featured in Season 6.
+The couple was central to one of the show’s biggest moments when they tied the knot on the series in 2016.
 Shortly after their marriage, the couple struggled with marital issues.
 Carmela left Jeremiah and moved to Washington.
 The couple later mended their fractured relationship.

 TLC’s press site revealed Jeremiah’s plans to hunt for his biological family, but false leads and tragedy threatened to derail his search.

-“I was adopted into the Amish community when I was 1 1/2 half,” he admitted.
-He also shared he wanted to meet my biological father,” he said in a clip seen here.
+“I was adopted into the Amish community when I was 1 1/2 half,” he said in a clip seen here.
 Jeremiah also revealed his family did not know about his existence.

-He will also get a chance to speak to his grandmother over the phone and will get emotional during their conversation reported Soap Dirt.
+He will also get a chance to speak to his grandmother over the phone and will get emotional during their conversation, as reported by Soap Dirt.

-Sabrina will juggle a fourth pregnancy and her relationship with the baby’s father, Jethro Nolt.
+Elsewhere, Sabrina will juggle a fourth pregnancy and her relationship with the baby’s father, Jethro Nolt.

 This season she will celebrate one year of sobriety after struggling with addiction in the past.
 She was not a full-time cast member in season 4 in 2015, around the same time she lost custody of her daughter, Oakley.
 She also lost custody of her older daughter, Arianna, as reported by People Magazine.